taalhavras/ucal/README.md

 As of this moment there's just some stub code and ideas for how to handle timezones.
 The current model of "just make everything UTC" is not particularly compelling - improvements can certainly be made.
 There are a few approaches, the most involved being to parse the IANA timezone database (a potentially herculean effort).
 There may be a middle ground where certain timezones can be hardcoded in some way, but ultimately parsing the db is probably the best way to go.

-### invites + permissions
+### invites
 branch: none

 The data types for invites are floating around and through the code, but they aren't used in any way.
 This will involve work at the hook level and some store changes.
-While we're doing invites we might as well add a permission system (possibly leveraging permission-store?) at the calendar level - event level permissions can come later.

-### pH Testing
+### pH Testing (broken as of network breach)
 branch: none

 We have tests to verify calendar/event creation, destruction, and updates.
 There's also a test that demonstrates the hooks in use - subscriptions to calendars, updates propagating, and eventually stopping when the calendar is deleted.
 As more functionality (i.e. invites) is added, more tests will be needed (you can't have too many tests right?).